devconcept/multer-gridfs-storage/README.md

 });
 ```

 Using [connectionOpts][connectionOpts-option] has a particular side effect.
-The cache will spawn more connections only when they differ in **their values**.
-Objects provided here are not compared by reference but their values will.
+The cache will spawn more connections only **when they differ in their values**.
+Objects provided here are not compared by reference as long as they are just plain objects.
 Falsey values like `null` and `undefined` are considered equal.
-This is required because various options lead to completely different connections, for example when using replicas or server configurations.
-Only options listed in the [connect method][mongoclient-connect] are considered.
-If there are any additional properties they are ignored.
+This is required because various options can lead to completely different connections, for example when using replicas or server configurations.
+Only connections that are *semantically equivalent* are considered equal.

 ### Events